How To Remove Spray Foam Insulation From Your Skin

 Another trick to help remove foam from your hands or skin; exfoliating soaps.
 This is basically soap with sand-like exfoliating beads embedded into the soap so when you wash your skin.
 It really scrubs the dead skin off and along with any residue from the foam.

 If you have sanded, scrubbed, and washed and there’s still foam left on your skin you can apply petroleum jelly to the area, cover it with a glove, and let the jelly soak in.
-After an hour, take off the glove and wash with warm water and soap,
+After an hour, take off the glove and wash with warm water and soap.
+In that way you’re keep your skin in good health.

 I liked that you explained that you will want to use a pumice stone to remove some spray foam from your skin.
 That is great for me to be aware of because I want to get some spray foam insulation installed in my attic this May.
 It does seem like it might be smart for me to get a professional to install the spray foam so I don’t have to worry about getting it at my house.